Blossoming bijection for bipartite pointed maps and parametric rationality of general maps of any surface: Introduction

 \subsection{Enumeration -- solving functional equations}

 The study of enumerative properties of planar maps was initiated by Tutte in the sixties \cite{Tutte1963}.
 He studied structural properties of their generating function weighted by number of edges by building certain functional equations satisfied by this function.
-In the aforementioned paper Tutte guessed the solution of the equation he cooked up, however in the joint paper with Brown \cite{BrownTutte1964} they developed a more systematic method of solving similar equations containing one so-called \emph{catalytic variable}.
+In the aforementioned paper Tutte guessed the solution of the equation that he cooked up, however in the joint paper with Brown \cite{BrownTutte1964} they developed a more systematic method of solving similar equations containing one \emph{catalytic variable}.
 This method turned out to be very powerful and was substantially extended by Bousquet-M\'elou and Jehanne \cite{BousquetJehanne2006} to the much broader context of enumerating various combinatorial objects.
-It took more than two decades to extend Tutte's original result, using similar methods, to the case of enumeration of higher genus maps~\cite{BenderCanfield1986}.
-In the case of the univariate generating function, that is the generating function weighted by number of edges, Bender and Canfield obtained asymptotic enumeration results that happened to be very similar in both the orientable and non-orientable cases: \begin{theorem}[\cite{BenderCanfield1986}] For each $g\in\{\frac{1}{2},1,\frac{3}{2},2,\dots\}$, there exist constants $t_g,p_g$ such that the number of rooted maps with $n$ edges on the orientable (non-orientable, respectively) surface of genus $g$ satisfies:
+The first attempt to enumerate maps of higher genus was presented by Lehman and Walsh~\cite{WalshLehman1972}, who extended Tutte's decomposition algorithm and found an explicit recursive formula for the number of orientable maps of genus $g$ with one face and $n$ edges.
+Similar decomposition methods were used by Bender and Canfield~\cite{BenderCanfield1986}, who obtained asymptotic enumeration results in the case of the univariate generating function, that is the generating function weighted by number of edges, that happened to be very similar in both the orientable and non-orientable cases: \begin{theorem}[\cite{BenderCanfield1986}] For each $g\in\{\frac{1}{2},1,\frac{3}{2},2,\dots\}$, there exist constants $t_g,p_g$ such that the number of rooted maps with $n$ edges on the orientable (non-orientable, respectively) surface of genus $g$ satisfies:

 \end{theorem} Later on, Bender and Canfield refined their result in the case of orientable surfaces to the following one: \begin{theorem}[\cite{BenderCanfield1991}] For each $g \geq 0$, the generating series of orientable maps of genus $g$ enumerated by the number of edges is a rational function of $z$ and $\sqrt{1-12z}$. \end{theorem}